AlecDiramerian/bhof.github.io/README.md

 Quotes - The Official Unofficial Bridges Academy Quotebook, in the form of a webpage<br>

 There's also some things I code for practice.
 The public ones available are<br>
-Alec Clicker - An Alecified Coo<br>
+Alec Clicker - An Alecified Cookie Clicker<br>
-Snake - It's snake, but stupider!<br>
+Snake - It's Snake, but with a few twists<br>
-Get Hit By a Train Simulator - A Roblox game about getting hit by a train (very stupid)<br>
+Get Hit By a Train Simulator - A Roblox game about getting hit by a train<br>

 # Requests